ey92/notes/1101/1101notes.md

 3. Morphology
 	- identify morphemes in non-English sentences & construct a sentence
 4. Syntax
-	- use syntactic tests & identify syntactic structures
+	- use syntactic tests & identify well-formed syntactic structures
 	- constituent order
 5. Language and the Mind/Brain
 	- samples of speech by people suffering from a variety of aphasia
 		- identify what type of aphasia and which areas of brain involved
 	- fMRIs
 	- which hemisphere responsible for which functions
+	- how do we know what is going on in the brain
 6. Language Acquisition
 	- what stage of linguistic development the child is at
 		- how can you tell from language produced
 7. Semantics
-	- entailment, presupposition, metonymy, hyponomy, etc..
+	- entailment, presupposition, metonymy, specificity, definiteness, hyponomy, dietics, contradiction, performatives, reference, tautology, sense etc..
 8. Pragmatics
 	- conversational maxims
 9. Sociolinguistics
 10. Languages in Contact
 	- e.g. Pidgin languages
-	- phonological, morphological, lexical, syntactic features
+	- identify phonological, morphological, lexical, syntactic features
 11. Computational Linguistics
+	- short-answer
 	- read textbook
 12. Short Answer
+	- concepts after 2nd prelim